supernova4869/s_mmpbsa/docs/api.rst

 SMResult Structure
 ~~~~~~~~~~~~~

-The SMResult structure is the core data structure of s_mmpbsa, used to store the results of MM/PB-SA calculations.
+The SMResult structure is the core data structure of s_mmpbsa, used to store the results of MM-PBSA calculations.

 **Main Fields**:
 - **dh**: Enthalpy change array